saltict/availproject.github.io/docs/join-the-network/run-avail/validator.md

 concatenation of the four public keys.
 Save this result for a later step.

+You should now restart the node so it will use the new session keys.

 ### Submitting the `setKeys` transaction

 You need to tell the chain your Session keys by signing and submitting